Bradley-Sullivan/CS474_ImageProcessing/README.md

 To compile a specific part with a C-implementation, execute the following command from the root of the cloned or downloaded repository:

-    make [assignment] [part]
+    make [AS_DIR] [part]

-Compiling a specific part as such, the compiled executable will be placed next to the driver program for that part.
+        [AS_DIR]    -> assignment directory to match (default=AS1)
+        [part]      -> specific part directory to match (default=ALL)

+NOTE: **The default assignment directory is the AS1 directory.
+If left unspecified, AS1 is the default directory make will search for parts in.**

+Leaving the part directory unspecified will compile all parts within the desired assignment directory.

 Specific assignments will follow the form `AS[1:n]` (i.e. `AS1`, `AS2`, etc.).

 Different parts will follow the form `part[1:n]` (i.e. `part1`, `part2`, etc.).

+Once compiled, the executable will be placed next to the program driver for that part.

 To execute the compiled program, navigate through the heirarchy depicted above to the desired part's folder.
 Inside the specific part's folder will contain the program driver (typically a `driver.c` file) and its associated executable (typically named `pgm`).